 Jim Charleston's first big break was as an Assistant Director on the hit television series, Hill Street Blues.
 Following Hill Street, Jim assisted on the television series Northern Exposure.
 He went on to direct over 80 hours of network television including The X-Files, Northern Exposure, and Nash Bridges.

 In 2007, Jim moved back to Seattle where he has continued to work in independent film and television.
 He recently crewed for David Lynch on the Twin Peaks revival.

 Theresa’s work as a stylist has been featured in a variety of Macklemore & Ryan Lewis’ ongoing concert tours and music videos including the recent 120,000,000+ viewed DOWNTOWN.
 She is a principal at Seattle’s now legendary Luck Vintage boutiques and rocks wardrobe and makeup non-stop in her spare time.

 Randi and Tristana are survivors of the event on which Wallflower is based.
 They assisted the production with wardrobe, acting as extras and provided inspiration for characters including the female lead, Strobe Rainbow.

-On the night a disturbed man from Montana plans to commit a mass shooting at a Seattle rave, he is befriended by an eccentric group of ravers who invite him into their home.
+On the night a disturbed man from a small town plans to commit a mass shooting at a Seattle rave, he is befriended by an eccentric group of ravers who invite him into their home.
 As the night unfolds, he finds himself conflicted about his intentions as the lines blur between their liberated world and his repressed desires.

 WALLFLOWER is a clash of civilizations: the old America versus the new.